 Mostafa Younesie is an independent scholar (PhD) of the ancient Greek intellectual textual history in the fields of community, morality and language.
 In this broad sphere, he considers the receptions of ideas of the selected Greek masters in the Persian and Arabic texts too.

 Selina March holds a BA International Relations and Development Studies from the University of Westminster and is currently pursuing a MA Refugee Protection and Forced Migration Studies with the University of London.
 She is based in Washington, DC, where works full-time in the community development field and the nonprofit sector.
 She has presented her research on social media, political discourse, and refugee protection at various international conferences.
 She is currently seeking opportunities for PhD study in her research interests, which include: refugee integration, strategies for inclusive communities, the impact of marginalization, and the impact of discourse on communities.

-Dr. Shuo Zhao researches in Northwestern Polytechnical University in China.
+Dr. Shuo Zhao researches in Northwestern Polytecnical University in China.
 His study and research interest focus on comparative education and second language education and teaching.
-He participated in several international conferences and served as a conference volunteer, which contributed much to success of holding conference.
+He participated in several international conferences and contributed much to success of holding conference.
 He ever studied and researched in several international universities as a visiting scholar.
+He can speak Chinese, English and Spanish fluently.
 His motto lies that helping others is helping oneself.